 For many people, tees are everyday wear.
 Whether it's printed with a funny graphic or a simple base for the rest of your outfit, T-shirts are a must-have item for pretty much everyone.
 However, we want to point you to the most flexible pieces possible, so consider some specific attributes of the tees you select for your wardrobe.

 This is the T-shirt that is the most versatile wardrobe basic you can get.
-This is the kind of tee you can pair with jeans on the weekends, wear under a blazer at work, slip on with a women's flannel shirt for cozy evenings in, or top with a cardigan for a polished casual look.
-White is always a good choice for flexibility, but heather grey, rose-quartz pink and black are extremely versatile, too!
+This is the kind of tee you can pair with jeans on the weekends, wear under a blazer at work, slip on with a women's flannel shirt for cozy evenings, or top with a cardigan for a polished casual look.
+White is always a good choice for flexibility, but heather grey, rose quartz pink, and black are extremely versatile, too!

 A scarf you really love can be worn dozens of different ways, and even stand in for several different accessories.
 We recommend silk twill for its strength and durability, and if you select a scarf in a pattern and colors that complement most of your wardrobe, you will have an extremely flexible add-on that will help make the most of your clothing.